sgneha/counter-app-hooks/README.md

 We have written counter using class component.Lets rewrite the counter in function components using hooks:

-1. useState
+1. useState()
    Import useState `import React, { Component, useState } from "react";` useState(0) returns 2 things first current state value and function that lets us update the state. so 0 is default value of count state.

-   Now we have same couneter in function component.
+   Now we have same counter in function component.
    Let's next make use of useEffect to avoid using lifecycle methods.

-2. useEffect
+2. useEffect()
    As soon as state changes or updates useEffect will run.
    Let's write a simple app which lets us update Document title.
    Will make use of same class component as above with lifecycle methods then rewrite the same using useEffect hook.